WilsonLeite/wilsonleite.github.io/certification/az-900/0050-consumption-based.md

 Shift from Capital expenditure (CapEx) to operational expenditure (OpEx).

-Customer only pays for resources being used.
+Customer only pays for IT resources being used.

 References: